Alan Ford (comics): Yugoslavia

 Alan Ford achieved great success in SFR Yugoslavia immediately after its 1972 introduction.
 It survived the dissolution of the country and in 2005 it was still one of the best selling comic books in the area.

 The comic book's publishing was started in 1972 by the state-owned company Vjesnik from Zagreb.
-This edition is still a popular collectors' item.
+This edition is still a popular collector's item.
 First dozen issues didn't produce much success, however, the appearance in issue #25 of antagonist Superciuk (translated as Superhik) 'who steals from the poor and gives it to the rich' proved a hit with Yugoslav readership.
 Also, a lot of the comic book's success in Yugoslavia is due to Nenad Brixy's (born 1924 in Varaždinske Toplice) distinctive translation, rich in obscure, baroque-sounding Croatisms.
 A writer himself who penned several comedic novels about the clumsy detective character called Timothy Tacher, Brixy approached the job of translating Alan Ford in a free form and the resulting witty adaptation and imaginative text soon won him many admirers across the country.

 Some of Vjesnik's editions were occasionally censored by the publisher.
-For example, in issue #16, "Don't vote for Notax", a line making fun of American racism, reading "Firstly, I promise that we will get rid of the Blacks. ...
+For example, in issue #16, "Don't vote for Notax", a line making fun of the American form of racism, reading "Firstly, I promise that we will get rid of the Blacks. ...
 This is a country of the white race, and who doesn't think that way will get punished..." was changed to "Firstly, I promise that we will get rid of our enemy.
 This is our country and who doesn't think that way will..."
 Certain pictures from the book were removed or repainted in some editions, while in some other editions those very same pictures appeared in original version.

 There is a fake comic in circulation which features Yugoslav lifetime president Josip Broz Tito in a story line in one of the issues.
 Tito is portrayed as Number One's old acquaintance who often engaged in shady activities.
 The entire issue was allegedly banned from publishing in Yugoslavia.
 The fake issue was published decades later after the country disintegrated.
 However, apart from decent drawing of fake characters, and borrowed dialogue from various issues, giveaway is the issue number (#39), which in fact is a comic called Belle Epoque.